SU_A_27

 [i] By?

-Nothing.
-He was not ill.
-Nothing… He was okay.
-I called him at 2 o’clock.
-At night.
+[r] Nothing.
+He wasn’t sick.
+Nothing … He was okay.
+I called him at 2 o’clock. at night.
+I said to him.
 I was in Baghdad.
-I said to him.
-His name is Muhamed.
-“Muhamed, I am not going to come back.
-I am a bit angry with the punishment.
+His name is [name]. “[Name], I’m not going to come back.
+I’m a bit angry with the punishment.
 I want to stay in Baghdad.
-To have a bit of other emotions and so on.
-He said: ”Yes.
+To have a little other emotions and so on.
+He said: “Yes.
 Stay there.
-There it is more beautiful.
-Go to the parties.
-Make yourself happy.
-At 2 o’clock.
-And his brother comes at 8 a.m. to wake him up to go to school.
-And he is dead.
-And they opened his cell phone and the last person to call him was me.
-So yes…
+It is nicer there.
+Go to the concerts and so on.
+Make yourself happy. “” At 2 o’clock.
+And his brother comes at 8 o’clock in the morning to wake him up to go to school.
+And he’s dead.
+And they opened his cell phone and I was the last person who called him.
+So yes …

-[r] And he really wasn’t sick.
-I was in Baghdad but I was sick, I had the flu.
-But he didn’t have any disease.
+[r] And he was really not sick.
+I was in Baghdad but I was sick, a little flu.
+But he had nothing of illness.
 Nothing, nothing at all.
 He was dead.
 And he was 6 months older than me.

-[i] And was there no examination?
+[i] And was there no such an investigation?
 Why did that happen?

-[i] And can you describe your life in Iraq a bit before the war?
+[i] And can you describe your life in Iraq for the war?

 [r] My life before the war.

-[i] Yes, life in general, the situation in your city.
+[i] yes in general life, the situation in your city.

 [r] That was comfortable.
 That was okay.
-It’s not that bad.
-There was ISIS and bombs… rockets and stuff… People ‘kidnap’?
-I learned it but I don’t remember the word.
-So… Yes, a lot of stress, a lot of tension… A lot of people died every day….
+Not too bad.
+There was still and bombs … rockets and so … People kidnap, kidnapping?
+I learned it but I don’t remember the word anymore.
+So … Yes a lot of stress, a lot of exciting … Every day many people have died …

 [i] So that was always the case?

-[r] That was dangerous, but you could still live.
+[r] That was dangerous but you could still live.
 That was okay.
-I had a lot of friends.
-I finished high school.
+I had many friends.
+I have my studies High study.
 So that was normal.

 [i] And when did the war start?